 - Back pain and headaches

 - Growing pains in muscles, bones and joints

 - The physical effects of cerebral palsy

 Osteopathic treatment uses a large range of techniques depending on the patient and their complaint.
 With babies, Osteopaths use light touch on the body or head and work with the tissues with the aim to resolve any restriction in how the these tissues function.

-- Torticollis (where the head is twisted to one side. which may contribute to flat spots developing on the skull)
+- Torticollis or restrictions in the neck movement (where the head is twisted or likes to be turned to one side.
+This may contribute to flat spots developing on the skull)